ugurkocde/intunemacadmins/src/content/docs/Custom Attributes/What_Are_Custom_Attributes.md

 By leveraging custom attributes, administrators can ensure that users receive a more tailored and consistent experience.
 For instance, user-specific settings can be automatically applied based on custom attributes, ensuring that each user has the necessary configurations for their role.

-Use your MDM solution’s reporting features to monitor the values of custom attributes and generate reports.
+Use your MDM solution's reporting features to monitor the values of custom attributes and generate reports.
 This will help you track the status and compliance of your devices.

 ## Conclusion

 Custom attributes in macOS are a versatile and powerful feature that can significantly enhance the management capabilities of IT administrators.
 By providing the flexibility to track and utilize additional information, custom attributes enable more tailored, automated, and effective management of macOS devices.
-Whether you’re looking to improve reporting, automate workflows, or enhance the user experience, custom attributes offer a valuable toolset to meet your organization’s unique needs.
+Whether you're looking to improve reporting, automate workflows, or enhance the user experience, custom attributes offer a valuable toolset to meet your organization's unique needs.

 Embrace the power of custom attributes and take your macOS management to the next level!